documenting-ruby/documenting-ruby.github.io/_posts/2011-10-07-step-by-step-guide.markdown

 ## Documenting

-To help others know what you're documenting, [open an issue](https://github.com/rmu/ruby/issues/new) on MU's fork of Ruby.
+To help others know what you're documenting, [open an issue](https://github.com/documenting-ruby/ruby/issues/new) on documenting-ruby's fork of Ruby.

 Write your new documentation.